mathewdenison/submissions-mathewdenison-2022/README.md

 This is a news feed app.

-Your assignment is to build a reusable component to **replace** each article in `./src/App.vue`.
-You should not use the table format in the example article.
+Your assignment:
+1. **Replace** the article in `./src/App.vue` with a component.
+See `./src/components/HelloWorld.vue` for an example of a component and `./src/App.vue` for an example on how to consume.
+You may choose to refactor the HTML in the component to use `div`s instead of a table to organize HTML elements.

-You will need to loop through the data array of articles to populate your component for each article.
-There is an example of a component in `./src/components/HelloWorld.vue`
+2. In `./src/App.vue` loop through the array of articles in `./assets/data.json` to render components with values from the array.

-Each Article title should have a yellow highlighted background and the text should be italicized.
-The article image should have rounded corners and every other article the image should be on the opposite side.
-This should be done with CSS.
+3. Style the Article component with the following using CSS:
+   1. Title should have a yellow background
+   2. text should be italicized
+   3. article image should have rounded corners
+   4. every 2nd article should be to the right of the first article

+There is no time limit for this assessment.

+Use as many outside resources as you need.

+This is not a test of technical ability, but a test of how quickly you can pick up new languages, workflows, and skills.
+Do your best.
+Before submitting, make sure it compiles and runs.